codatio/codat-docs/docs/integrations/commerce/bigcommerce/commerce-bigcommerce-setup.md

 11. If the data connection was successful, click **Finish** to close Link.
 You have now connected your BigCommerce store to Codat.

-:::caution Keep your store API account credentials safe
+:::Caution Keep your store API account credentials safe

 You can't access your store API account credentials (Client ID, Client Secret, Access Token, and API Path) again after you close the **BigCommerce API credentials** dialog.
 Make sure you store the downloaded text file containing these credentials in a secure location.